Tuesday, January 27, 2026

 U.S. Navy photo by Petty Officer 1st Class Michael W. Pendergrass

-Twenty two years of daily living, along with increasing domestic rancor, may have dimmed the feelings of shock, horror, and outrage and the response of prayer, compassion, and resolve that united the people of America and most of the world.
-However, ongoing horrific events in the Middle East, especially Afghanistan, and attacks around the world and here in America serve to remind us that the threat is still real.
+Twenty four years of daily living, along with increasing domestic rancor, may have dimmed the feelings of shock, horror, and outrage and the response of prayer, compassion, and resolve that united the people of America and most of the world.
+However, ongoing horrific events in the Middle East and attacks around the world and here in America serve to remind us that the threat is still real.
 We must not allow complacency or political correctness to distract us from recognizing the reality of the current danger.

 It is important that we remember, not only to honor those who died and those who acted heroically that day, but to remain constantly aware of the ongoing and growing dangers, of the presence of real evil in the hearts of some people, and to maintain constant vigilance and a determination to defeat this evil, especially as recent events are making the world a more dangerous place.
 Finally, we must always remember to trust in God and his mercy during trying times.
 The story of the cross formed by two beams found among the ruins of the twin towers is recounted here.

-Fifty Four Years Ago Today, We First Stepped On Another World
+Fifty Six Years Ago Today, We First Stepped On Another World

 NASA